wazuh/wazuh-documentation/source/user-manual/capabilities/wazuh-archives.rst

             }
           },

-   Carrying out further investigations on other related events, we can see a process injection event created by ``regsvr32`` utility and the image loaded:
+   Carrying out further investigations on other related events, you can see a process injection event created by the ``regsvr32`` utility and the image loaded:

    .. code-block:: console
       :emphasize-lines: 8, 28